dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     // are convertible.
     return new S<$ro>(ref<$heap> array[0]);

-    // error: has ref lifetime $local which has no relationship to $a hence
+    // error: has ref lifetime $local which has no conversion to $a hence
     // it's illegal
     int local = 42;
     return ref local;